bigdatagenomics/adam/docs/cli/overview.rst

 -  `Printers <#printers>`__ that provide detailed or summarized views of genomic data

-ADAM’s various CLI actions can be run from the command line using the ``scripts/adam-submit`` script.
+ADAM's various CLI actions can be run from the command line using the ``scripts/adam-submit`` script.
 This script uses the ``spark-submit`` script to run an ADAM application on a Spark cluster.
 To use this script, either ``spark-submit`` must be on the ``$PATH``, or the